sstone72389/places-autocomplete/README.md

 Please note the following:

 * The script must be loaded asychronously to ensure callback works.
-* API key is my own and may need to be updated to ensure proper functionality
+* This is using NO api key for security purposes.
+Key will need to be added to ensure functionality remains

 Enjoy